 With time, these acid attacks can cause the enamel to thin and expose the dentin, which is what causes the teeth to become yellow.

 "The dentin is more likely to absorb coloring agents."

 The answer depends on the person’s dentin.
 While the thinning of the enamel is typically inevitable, having yellow teeth is not.
 For instance, a senior's genetic makeup could equip him or her with thicker enamel or a whiter dentin.
 In this situation, the older adult may not be as affected by thinning enamel.
 However, one oral health trait is consistent across the board: Once it's exposed, the dentin is more likely to absorb coloring agents into the teeth.

 The first part of combating tooth discoloration is prevention.
 Enamel can't be repaired, but seniors can slow the thinning process with proper oral care and the right diet choices.
 Beginning as early as possible, try avoiding acidic foods and drinks, or only consume them at meal times.
 Limiting these destructive foods and beverages is a more practical alternative to protecting your enamel.
 Additionally, take proper care of your teeth.
 Brush twice and floss once a day, and visit the dentist as often as necessary.
 Retired seniors without insurance may benefit from a dental discount card to make these visits less expensive.

-Aside from prevention, seniors can also fight discoloration with whitening treatments.
-There are professional procedures available at the dentist office, and there are at-home bleaching agents, as well.
+Aside from prevention, seniors can also fight yellowing teeth with whitening treatments.
+There are professional procedures available at the dentist's office, and there are at-home bleaching agents, as well.
 It's important to speak with your dental health professional about your next step to a whiter smile.